eleco/eleco.github.io/_posts/2015-03-17-Ninja-Framework.md

 Above all this is a pure Java (no Scala) framework so it removes all of the concerns highlighted above.
 Plus it has a cool name.
 So all in all  it's an easy tradeoff.

-Finalyl migrating from Play to Ninja is fairly simple (largely due to the near identical API).
+Finally migrating from Play to Ninja is fairly simple (largely due to the near identical API).
 Amongst the salient point:
    * create a pom.xml with Ninja framework dependencies at the root of your Play project (examples available on the NinjaFramework website)
    * setup your project as a Maven project.
 In Intellij this is done with a right-click on the pom above and select "Add as a Maven project"
    * replace all of the play.* imports by their equivalents ninja.*